Updated: Jan 3

 Transfer all the vegetables and liquid into a sauce pot.

-Add in the mushroom water, fennel, thyme, rosemary, nori, bay leaves, togarashi and mushroom powder.
+Add in the reserved mushroom water, scraps, fennel, thyme, rosemary, nori, togarashi and mushroom powder.

-Add just enuff water to submerge the vegetables.
+Add just enuff water to fully submerge the vegetables.

 Bring it to a boil.